lihle-sibiya/SermonStreamer/README.md

-# TimelineApp
+# Sermon Streamer

 ## Description
-A single-page React application that retrieves and displays content from a JSON API.
-This project aims to showcase how to work with React for fetching data and rendering it in a user-friendly interface.
+Sermon Streamer is a single-page React application that retrieves and displays sermon content from a JSON API.
+The project showcases how to work with React for fetching data and rendering it in a user-friendly interface, allowing users to easily access audio sermons along with relevant images and titles.

 ## Technologies Used